2018 Colombo Service Award Recipient Sara Jean Brooklere

 The first winner of the award, Catherine Barrett, was originally a member of St. Catherine Church, one of the four churches that merged to form St. Patrick Church.
 Miss Barrett has been Sacristan for many years and has served the parish and diocese in many roles.
 The second honoree, BennyBakane, was one of the most respected and loved Knights in the history of the Council.
 Benny's spirit, love of the Lord and selfless volunteerism inspired those around him and helped earn him the Colombo award in 1996.

 Since that time, many other deserving recipients have been honored.
-The most recent honoree was Fred Deason, a longtime servant of St. Patrick and Knights of Columbus Council 10567.
+The most recent honoree was Sara Jean Brooklere, a longtime servant of St. Patrick, the Catholic Diocese of Birmingham and the 78 West Community.

 Below is a list of all recipients of the Colombo Service Award.